bhbghghbgb/ptpmmnm-clontify/LATEX.md

 sudo tlmgr install chktex
 ```

+### 4.1 Configure System PATH and Enable ChkTeX Linting

+After installing TeX Live and ChkTeX, ensure that your system's PATH environment variable includes the path to TeX Live's binaries.
+This allows Visual Studio Code to access LaTeX commands like `pdflatex` and `latexmk`.

+For detailed instructions on setting the PATH environment variable, refer to the [LaTeX Workshop Installation Guide](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install#setting-path-environment-variable).

+To enable ChkTeX linting in LaTeX Workshop:

+1. Open VS Code.
+2. Navigate to `File` > `Preferences` > `Settings`.
+3. Search for `latex-workshop.linting.chktex.enabled` and ensure it's set to `true`.

+For more information on configuring ChkTeX, visit the [LaTeX Workshop Linters Guide](https://github.com/James-Yu/LaTeX-Workshop/wiki/Linters#chktex).

 ### 5. Configure LaTeX Workshop (Optional)

 You can customize LaTeX Workshop settings by editing the `settings.json` file: